qiushiyan/old-website/content/post/2022-01-29-r-htmlwidgets-ts/index.en.md

 └── webpack.prod.js
 ```

 A `node_modules` folder is created for storing javascript dependencies.
-Note that we are managing javascript dependecies ourselves now, and we can install them with `packer::yarn_install` from R or simply `yarn add` from the command line.
+Note that we are managing javascript dependencies ourselves now, and we can install them with `packer::yarn_install` from R or simply `yarn add` from the command line.

 The three files started with `webpack` are webpack configurations for bundling.
-The `webpack.common.js` file is are common options for both development and production.
+The `webpack.common.js` file stores shared options for both development and production.
 The `webpack.dev.js` is used for development, and the `webpack.prod.js` is used for production.
 There are 3 most important webpack options for our purposes, which packer sets in the `srcjs/config`
 directory.

 - `output` will determine the dist file name and location, this should be named `<widget-name>.js` in the `inst/htmlwidgets` directory so that R knows to include it.

-- `entryPoints` determins the starting point of the bundling process.
+- `entryPoints` determines the starting point of the bundling process.
 This can be set to any top-level file that imports other dependencies that calls `HTMLWidgets.widget()`. packer use the convention of `srcjs/widgets/<widget-name>.js` as the entry point.

-- `externals` declares the dependencies that we dont need webpack to resolve.
-This includes `Shiny` and `HTMLWidgets` which is outside of the `node_modules` folder and added by R. If we don't declare them webpack will be stucked as it can't find them.
+- `externals` declares the dependencies that we don't need webpack to resolve.
+This includes `Shiny` and `HTMLWidgets` which is outside of the `node_modules` folder and added by R. If we don't declare them webpack will be report an error as it can't find them.

-Besdies, there is also a `loaders` option that tells webpack how to preprocess each file type.
+Besides, there is also a `loaders` option that tells webpack how to preprocess each file type.
 If we are developing a regular javascript website, this will include different preprocessors for javascript, css, scss, etc. Though in the context of htmlwidgets it's all setup by packer.

-Now, if we run `packer::bundle_dev()`, it will invoke `npm run development` specified in the `scripts` section in `package.json`, whcih then runs webpack with development configurations. webpack will include all necessary files and bundle them into a `inst/htmlwidgets`.
+Now, if we run `packer::bundle_dev()`, it will invoke `npm run development` specified in the `scripts` section in `package.json`, which then runs webpack with development configurations. webpack will include all necessary files and bundle them into a `inst/htmlwidgets`.
 Anytime we make a change to the `srcjs` directory, we need to run `packer::bundle_dev()` to update the dist file.

 This time, since our project follows standard javascript project structure with `package.json` and `node_modules`.
 When we are writing JavaScript code, our text editor will be able to resolve them and provide intellisense.
 And we can have arbitrary code structure to to better organize our code, as long as it is imported by the entry file.

 ## Using TypeScript and Esbuild

 The boilerplate produced by packer is satisfactory enough if you are happy with simple JavaScript libraries and webpack.
-However, if you need to include TypeScript, Sass or framworks like React and Svelte, webpack configurations can be notoriously time-consuming.
+However, if you need to include TypeScript, Sass or frameworks like React and Svelte, webpack configurations can be notoriously time-consuming.
 Although packer also provides templates for the JavaScript version of React and Vue, but they still require a handful of customization in my opinion.
 Further, webpack is sometimes considered outdated with bigger bundle size and slow bundling speed.

 So if you are like me who goes out of his way to have an as "optimized" package as possible, it may be better off to have a personal setup similar to packer with optimized replacements.
 In essence it's just a matter of producing a dist file in the `inst/htmlwidgets/` directory that guarantees the best development experience, and I will share one combo I find most comfortable.
-TypeScript is used to replace javascript for static typing, and esbuild to replace webpack with hundres times faster performance , simpler configurations, and native support for TypeScript.
+TypeScript is used to replace javascript for static typing, and esbuild to replace webpack with hundreds times faster performance , simpler configurations, and native support for TypeScript.

 During my recent development of the [xkcd](https://github.com/qiushiyan/xkcd) htmlwidgets package, I migrate a packer-generated setup to one with TypeScript and esbuild.